prody/ProDy/docs/devel/website.rst

 In this directory, you will find a number of directories, one of which will be attached to a symbolic link to ProDy-website.
-That directory will contain the current website and should not be changed.
+That directory will contain the current website and should not be changed!

 Instead navigate to one of the others and build the website in there, such as ProDy-website-workdir.
 You can then copy files back over afterwards or move the symbolic link.

+It's recommended to have the symbolic link called test_prody pointing to your build directory instead and then you can monitor changes by going to http://prody.csb.pitt.edu/test_prody/_build/html/ in your web browser.

 Updating from GitHub